mkotsur/xl-helper/README.md

 * Versioning and and distribution of the tool
 * Handle more corner-cases and errors

+## Bugs

+* Installation from an archive "xl-deploy-5.0.0-SNAPSHOT-sat-server.zip" does not work ** If it is impossible to detect, then give a clear error and provide an option to specify version manually

 ## Unit tests

 Adding feature = Writing test + writing code